element-hq/element-android/docs/signup.md

 }
 ```

-We get the flows with a 401, which also means the the registration is possible on this homeserver.
+We get the flows with a 401, which also means that the registration is possible on this homeserver.

 ```json
 {